Don't Bang the Drum

-"Don't Bang the Drum" is a song from Scottish-Irish folk rock band The Waterboys, released as the opening track on their third studio album This Is the Sea.
+"Don't Bang the Drum" is a song by British band the Waterboys, released as the opening track on their third studio album, This Is the Sea.
 It was written by Mike Scott and Karl Wallinger, and produced by Scott.
 The song was released as a single in Germany and was also issued as a 12" promotional vinyl in the United States.

 Background

 "Don't Bang the Drum" originated as a set of lyrics Scott had written.
 Although he usually did this songwriting alone, Scott decided to hand over some lyrics to band members Anthony Thistlethwaite and Karl Wallinger as an experiment.
 Wallinger was given the lyrics for "Don't Bang the Drum" and came up with the music for it.
-Scott recalled in 2011: "He did a sassy, 60s-ish, Detroit rhythm, [with] great melodies and good chords.
+Scott recalled in 2011: "He did a sassy, '60s-ish, Detroit rhythm, [with] great melodies and good chords.
 I really liked it, but I didn't like the groove.
 [So] I reconfigured it, first as a slow ballad and then later as the full-tilt rocker that's on the finished record."

-After he wrote the first draft of the song, Wallinger demoed it as his home studio Seaview, where Scott also demoed a number of other songs that would appear on This Is the Sea.
+After he wrote the first draft of the song, Wallinger demoed it at his home studio Seaview, where Scott also demoed a number of other songs that would appear on This Is the Sea.
 Scott recalled in 2004: "Karl's version had a different rhythm and feel, but established the melody and chords that are on the finished version [for This Is the Sea]".

 The finished version for This Is the Sea was recorded at Livingston Recording Studios in London during May 1985.
-The trumpet in the song's intro was performed by Roddy Lorimer which Scott described as being a "luminous high flying freeform trumpet solo in the style of "Sketches of Spain" by Miles Davis, set against a dark 12 string guitar and piano landscape".
+The trumpet in the song's intro was performed by Roddy Lorimer, which Scott described as being a "luminous high flying freeform trumpet solo in the style of 'Sketches of Spain' by Miles Davis, set against a dark 12 string guitar and piano landscape".

 When This Is the Sea was presented to Island Records, Scott suggested holding back the release of "The Whole of the Moon" as a single in favour of "Don't Bang the Drum" or "Medicine Bow" first.
 He felt that "The Whole of the Moon" was a "demanding song [with] lyrics crucial to people's appreciation of it" and so releasing a rockier track first was more likely to "arouse the public's attention".
 However Scott was unable to convince the label and "The Whole of the Moon" was released as the first single.